-To install Scalix Server, Scalix Management Agent, and Scalix Search and Index Service on the first host machine
+To install Scalix Server, Scalix Management Agent, and Scalix Search and Index Service on the first host machine bash scalix-12.0.0-GA-enterprise-redhat-intel.bin

-1 Log in to the host computer as root.

-2 Download the Scalix .bin file, and place it in a convenient directory on the host, for example the root home folder.
+- 1 Log in to the host computer as root. - 2 Download the Scalix .bin file, and place it in a convenient directory on the host, for example the root home folder.
 If you obtained a copy of the Scalix installation package from another source (other than Scalix or the Scalix CD), place it in the /usr/src folder.

-3 Launch the installation programs by entering the bash command and .bin file name, for example cd scalix-11.3.0-GA ./scalix-installer --cli
+3 Launch the installation programs by entering the bash command and .bin file name, for example